aurollan/Embedded_C_STM32F3/03.STARTUP_FILE/readme.md

 ### Startup ?
-When you load your program, it is stored in FLASH memory (memory that keep value when device shutdown).
+When you load your program, it is stored in FLASH memory (memory that keep value when device is shutdown).
 When your device is plugged, first called function is Reset_handler.
 This is the function in the startup file.
-When shutting down, all data stored in RAM is lost but our startup function is read from FLASH and at start it will be called.
+When shutting down, all data stored in RAM is lost but our startup function is read from FLASH and at start it will be called again.

 ## Where do your file come from ?
 Currently startup file in each project come from: